Cromwellian England's puritanical edicts up for sale

 One of the broadsheets written after Charles I’s defeat, execution and the creation of a Commonwealth of England, which would have been nailed to trees across the country to notify the public of its contents, even instructs people to ignore Christmas Day.

-The ordinances give a flavor of the puritanical nature of Cromwellian England, where make-up was scrubbed off women’s faces and swearing was punishable by a fine.
+The ordinances give a flavour of the puritanical nature of Cromwellian England, where make-up was scrubbed off women’s faces and swearing was punishable by a fine.

 “Living fragments, they cut right to the most defining moments of Civil War and Commonwealth history,” said Gabriel Heaton, deputy director of auction house Sotheby‘s.